bstraehle/hashicorp-terraform/README.md

 # Terraform

 Terraform is an open-source infrastructure as code software tool created by HashiCorp.
-Users define and provide data center infrastructure using a declarative configuration language known as HashiCorp Configuration Language, or optionally JSON.
+Users define and provision data center infrastructure using a declarative configuration language known as HashiCorp Configuration Language (HCL), or optionally JSON.

 See https://www.terraform.io/downloads, https://registry.terraform.io, and https://cloud.hashicorp.com/products/terraform.